leadedge/ofxNDI/Updates.md

 ﻿## Updates
 --------------------------
-01.01.26 - Updated for YUV to RGBA shader (NDI to Spout)\
+01.01.26 - Updated for YUV to RGBA shader (NDI to Spout)

-ofxNDI version 2.001.000\
+ofxNDI version 2.001.000.
 NDI SDK Vers 6.2.1.0\
 ofxNDIreceive.cpp - default prefer UYVY or BGRA data - NDIlib_recv_color_format_UYVY_BGRA\
-ofxNDIreceiver.h - Add variables for UYVY > RGBA conversion shaders ofxNDIreceiver.cpp - Openframeworks shader for UYVY > RGBA conversion\
+ofxNDIreceiver.h - Add variables for UYVY > RGBA conversion shaders ofxNDIreceiver.cpp - Openframeworks shader for UYVY > RGBA conversion
 GetPixelData - BT601 if width is less than 720, otherwise BT709 for UYVY\
 GetPixelData - test for "shaders" folder\
 Default format - NDIlib_recv_color_format_UYVY_BGRA\
 Add GetVideoType()\
 Increase pbo number from 2 to 3
 Receive to ofPixels - use revised YUV422_to_RGBA for UYVY data
 ofxNDIsender.h - Add variables for RGBA > UYVY RGBA conversion shaders \
 ofxNDIsender.cpp - ReadYUVpixels\
 Use Openframeworks shader for RGBA to UYVY conversion\
 BT601 if width is less than 720, otherwise BT709 for UYVY\
 Restore additional test for "shaders" folder\
 ofxNDIutils.cpp - Revise YUV422_to_RGBA with lookup tables\
 Gain 7.9 > 5.5 msec at 1920x1080

 --------------------------
 21.07.25 - Updated for NDI SDK Vers 6.2.0.3\
 ofxNDdynloader\